SpagoAsparago/kingdom-of-ds-hacking.github.io/src/gen4/guides/field/pt_hgss-hpbar.md

 ### Reinserting the files

 * For Platinum, if you edited the overlay in DSPRE's content folder, just load your ROM in DSPRE and export it.
 Remember to **not** re-extract the contents.
 If you extracted the overlay with Tinke, just do the same steps you did for extracting it, but this time use the *Change File* button and select your extracted overlay you modified.
-* For HGSS, in CrystalTile's NDS filesystem information window, you can select the files you previously extracted, right click and this time click *Compression* and select your own hex edited files.
+* For HGSS, in CrystalTile's NDS filesystem information window, you can select the overlay you previously extracted, right click and this time click *Compression*, then select your own hex edited overlay.
 After you're done you can use `File>Build ROM...` to save your ROM.